Types of residence in Andorra: active, passive and tax residency

 Before deciding, it is advisable to assess your personal situation, country of origin and applicable double taxation treaties.

-➤ If you’re planning to move to Andorra for work, investment or retirement, see Living and working in Andorra: what to know before relocating.
+Likewise, If you plan to move to Andorra for work, investment or retirement, you can also find further details in our article Living and working in Andorra.

 - Plan your relocation in advance.